Dr Paul Copeland, BA (Manchester), MA RES (Manchester) PhD (Manchester), PGcap (QMUL)

 Office Hours: Tuesday 4-4.50pm and Wednesday 9-9.50am

 Dr Paul Copeland joined the School in September 2012 having previously been a Hallsworth Research Fellow of Political Economy at the University of Manchester (2009-2012).
 Prior to this he completed his BA, MA (RES) and PhD all at the University of Manchester.
 He also worked as an English language teacher in both the Czech Republic and South Korea.
-He is currently director of the Centre for European Research at QMUL and in 2015 was elected as a committee member of the Academic Association for Contemporary European Studies (UACES).
+In 2015 he was elected as a committee member of the Academic Association for Contemporary European Studies (UACES).
 He is currently the co-convenor (with Liam Campling) of the MSc International Business and Politics.

 Paul’s research focuses on the political economy of European integration, particularly with respect to the EU’s competence in employment and social policy.
 He is regularly invited to provide expert opinion on these matters by the House of Lords, the European Parliament and the European Commission.
 He has also provided consultancy work for Oxfam and the World Health Organization.